Hari Kailad

 Interesting Things

-One very interesting theorem (which I do not currently understand) is that any measure $\bm{P}$ can be decomposed into a single discrete measure, an absolutely continuous measure, and a singularly continuous measure.
+One very interesting theorem (which I do not currently understand) is that any measure P\bm{P} can be decomposed into a single discrete measure, an absolutely continuous measure, and a singularly continuous measure.
 This would answer some of my initial questions about different sums of random variables.

 This was mostly from me attempting to read A First Look at Rigorous Probability Theory by Rosenthal, after measure theoretic probability was mentioned in my statistics class.
 This also crops up quite a bit in random lattice theory, and estimating bounds and short vector lengths within these lattices.